-The U.S. Air Force announces that it has successfully used laser weapons to shoot down missiles in flight.
-The system is designed to be mounted on aircraft and assume both defensive and offensive structure.
+The US Air Force announces that it has successfully used laser weapons to shoot down missiles in flight.
+The system is designed to be mounted on aircraft and take on both a defensive and offensive attitude.

 The SHiELD was used on the ground to shoot down numerous missiles launched simultaneously.
 Major General William Cooley, head of the labs, says it is a "Great step forward for direct energy systems and defense against hostile threats."